GhHiva/RAG/Why RAG? /README.md

 # RAG vs Fine-tuning:
 RAG and fine-tuning are not always interchangeable.
 The more data in RAG datasets, the more cumbersome we have.
 On the other hand, we cannot fine-tune a model with dynamic and ever-changing data!
 * The decision of whether to implement RAG or fine-tune a model depends on the proportion of `parametric` vs `non-parametric` info!
+**Parametric**:
+  - refers to the model's parameters which is `weights` learned through training data.
+  - model's knowledge is stored in these learned wights and biases.
+  - the original training data is transformed into mathematical form.
+  - the model remember what it learned from data but the data itself is not stored explicitly.